felipefischel/felipefischel/README.md

 # Hello! 👋🏻
 ## My name is Felipe Fischel.
-### Currently doing a Master in Computer Science and Business Technology @IE. Passionate about Web Development and Cloud Architecture.👨🏻‍💻
+### Currently doing a Master in Computer Science and Business Technology.
+Passionate about Web Development and Cloud Architecture.👨🏻‍💻

 - 🔭 I’m currently working on [Drive or Fly](https://driveorfly.io). <br>